Hosting Handbook

 Remain vigilant and always look out for further hazards that may develop over the weekend.
 Make sure contributors comply with agreements (e.g. no use of candles/smoke machines etc, unless previously agreed and method and scope of use to be as per approval).

-There will always be one of the Safety Team available to give advice, they can be contacted on radio, via Control or through Front Desk.
+There will always be one of the Safety Team available to give advice, they can be contacted on radio, via Control or through Front Desk (Channel 1).
 If you have any questions or are in doubt, please ask – the Safety Team is there to support you.

 The stability of the tented structures often depends on the side panels.
-If you want to take down a side panel to get better ventilation or change an entrance, please check first with Production (via Control).
+If you want to take down a side panel to get better ventilation or change an entrance, please request this with Production (via Control – Channel 1).

 Please note the following: